Where does the need for resilience end and the need to adapt begin?

 Consider the shocks and resulting uncertainty across the economic and political spheres over the last 10 years....recession, Brexit, Trump, to name a few.
 Then ask yourself, how much technology that you use every day of your life today didn’t you use or wasn’t even invented 10 years ago?
 Perhaps it’s no wonder that there has been so much call for work on resilience, how can we cope with such change and uncertainty?
 My question however is whether we are focusing on resilience at the expense of what we really need to be and indeed often do unconsciously on one level, which is adapt.

 In an article in this journal in 2011 I shared my research into the attributes that allow people to adapt and suggested that based on their definitions, where the end result of flexibility and resilience is a return to the same state, the end result of adaptation is to a changed state.
-(Ed: Is the journal online and could we insert a link to my previous article?)
 By way of an example consider the way you manage your diary, if you have a paper based process and you lose your diary you could source another and replace the data.
 This could demonstrate resilience as you experienced disruption, invested in a solution and returned to the original state i.e. operating a paper based process.
 If however, as a result of the loss, you choose to start managing your diary online it will require a change as you invest in resources – energy, time and money – to adapt to a new process of managing your diary which will be a different online process.

 To add to the complexity in this area, there are also two types of adaptation to consider, as defined by Eric Fromm (Fromm, 2001) and Heifetz et al (Heifetz, Grashow, & Linsky, 2009, p.
 19).
 They refer to static adaptation and technical challenges which involve learning a new skill or behaviour that does not require any shift in beliefs or character traits and a second type, dynamic adaptation and adaptive challenges which can only be addressed through psychological shifts.
 In order words adapting could be about doing things differently and thinking differently.